MustafaSmesem/todolist/README.md

 ```
     docker-compose up
 ```
-finish :smiley:. you can now go to **http://localhost** and start manage your tasks.
+And that's it :smiley:. you can now go to **http://localhost** and start manage your tasks.

 ### *Authors*